Kunde21/godoc-mcp/Readme.md

 ## Why Use godoc-mcp?

+In a sentence: `godoc-mcp` provides a more token efficient way for LLMs to understand Go projects.

-Traditional file-reading approaches require LLMs to process entire source files to understand Go packages. godoc-mcp provides several advantages:
+Traditional file-reading approaches require LLMs to process entire source files often many files to understand a single package. `godoc-mcp` provides several advantages:

 1. **Token Efficiency**: Returns only the essential documentation, reducing token usage significantly
 2. **Structured Information**: Provides official package documentation in a consistent, well-structured format
 3. **Project Navigation**: Smart handling of project structures helps LLMs understand multi-package projects
 4. **Integration Ready**: Works alongside other MCP servers, enabling both high-level and detailed code analysis
-5. **Performance**: Caching and optimized token usage make godoc-mcp a fast and efficient tool for Go development
+5. **Performance**: Caching and optimized token usage make `godoc-mcp` a fast and efficient tool for Go development
 6. **Local**: Does not require an internet connection to access documentation

-By also using another MCP server that can read files, the LLM can first try with `godoc-mcp` to get the concise documentation for exported items thus saving tokens, and only if that fails to return enough information fall back to reading the source files.
+With `godoc-mcp`, a LLM can get precisely the information it needs without having to read entire source files.
+Here are the different levels of detail that an LLM can get.

+- Documentation for one exported symbol
+- The complete source for one symbol
+- A list of all exported symbols (the concise documentation)
+- A list of all symbols including unexported symbols
+- The full documentation for a package
+- The entire source for a package

+This makes `godoc-mcp` an essential tool for Go developers using LLMs by enabling LLMs to understand significantly more, and in more detail, about the context than previously possible in any programming language.

 ## Getting Started